AaronCoburn/react-folder/README.md

-### My Experiemtnal React project
+### My Experimental React project

-This is a repo where put an initail React experiement because I want to learn React.
+This is my repository where I put an initial React experiment because I want to learn React.
-Since currently learning react I am using this is repo to practice.
+Since currently learning React I am using this repository to practice.

 <!-- ithub.io/create-react-app/docs/analyzing-the-bundle-size)